suit-wg/suit-report/draft-ietf-suit-report.md

 - the "reason" for failure

-Most conditions compare a parameter to an actual value, so the "reason" is typically simply the actual value.
+Most conditions compare a parameter to an actual value, so the "reason" is typically the actual value.

-Since it is possible that a non-condition command (directive) may fail in an exceptional circumstance, this must be included as well.
+Since it is possible that a non-condition command (directive) may fail in an exceptional circumstance, a failure code for a non condition command must be included as well.
 However, a failed directive will terminate processing of the manifest.
-To accommodate for a failed command and for explicit "completion," an additional "result" element is added as well.
+To accommodate for a failed command and for explicit "completion," an additional "result" element is included as well, however this is included in the SUIT_Report, see {{suit-report}}.
 In the case of a command failure, the failure reason is typically a numeric error code.
 However, these error codes need to be standardised in order to be useful.